∑Myself

 How to Disengage

-Change the subject to something positive
+Change the subject to something positive.

-Respond with kindness and refuse to judge
+Respond with kindness and refuse to judge.

-Ask a meaningful question to shift focus
+Ask a meaningful question to shift focus.

-Use humor to lighten the mood when appropriate
+Use humor to lighten the mood.

-Set clear but polite boundaries
+Set clear but polite boundaries.

-Excuse yourself if needed
+Excuse yourself if necessary.

 Why It Works